ampproject/amphtml/extensions/amp-consent/amp-consent.md

 A couple of implications with this behavior:

 - When stored user consent no longer applies, the change will be synced through `checkConsentHref` response.
 But the change will be applied one-time off due to the client cache.
 - When a user travels, `<amp-consent>` will use the stored consent.
-It's up to the `checkConsentHref` response to erase stored value using `expireCache: false` and `consentRequired: false`.
+It's up to the `checkConsentHref` response to erase stored value using `expireCache: true` and `consentRequired: false`.
 - If a promptUI is used to collect user consent.
 Using `expireCache: true` will prompt consent dialog and block users from content on their following visits.

 ### Basic blocking behaviors